CiscoDevNet/apic-em-samples-aradford/README.md

 ##tools/postman:

-[toosl/postman](tools/postman/)contains a collection of postman requests.
+[toosl/postman](tools/postman/) contains a collection of postman requests.
 These use dynamic variables to link requests together.
 This is particularly useful for authentication and asychronous requests, where a taskId is returned.

 ##uniq_samples: